A Little Tale of Two Little Boys (or the Lennon - McCartney vs McCartney - Lennon controversy)

 The Beatles decide to take a break after this.
 They go on holiday.
 Three of them go to Santa Cruz, Tenerife, while John (the cheeky devil) decides to spend some time with the Beatles gay manager, Brian Epstein, in Barcelona, Spain.

 After their holidays, the boys has an appointment with their manager.
-Paul turns up a bit late, and when he finally arrives, he is informed by John and Brian that they have decided that the songwriting credits should hereafter read "Lennon - McCartney" instead of "McCartney - Lennon".
+Paul turns up a bit late, and when he finally arrives, he is informed by John Lennon and Brian Epstein that they have decided that the songwriting credits should hereafter read "Lennon - McCartney" instead of "McCartney - Lennon".
 Cheeky devils.
 Paul is dismayed but gives in, seeing as he had turned up late and all that.

 And so it came to pass that on all records released after this meeting, starting with the "She Loves You" - single, the credits were written in the new fashion, thus establishing the young songwriting team of Lennon and McCartney along the Rodgers and Hammerstein et al ones.
 Both boys continued writing songs alone and together, and still honored the mutual agreement they both had made so long ago about putting both their names on their songs.